17 Natural experiments

 17.1.3 Identifying the outcome of interest

-Continuing our discussion of the hypothetical RCT on KN95 masks, the outcome of interest might seem obvious.
+Continuing our discussion of the hypothetical RCT with KN95 masks, the outcome of interest might seem obvious.
 Perhaps we just need to track participants and measure the incidence of Covid-19 cases that are recorded.
-We are implicitly counting on certain things here, such as a reasonable baseline risk of getting Covid-19 with or without KN95 masks (conducting our study with participants in an environment where Covid-19 has been eliminated during the study period is not likely to be helpful, as no one will get Covid-19 in either treatment condition) and the time over which symptoms appear (while Covid-19 infections may show up as infections within days, things can be much more difficult with diseases whose symptoms show up years after exposure to risk factors).
+We are implicitly counting on certain things here, such as a reasonable baseline risk of getting Covid-19 with or without KN95 masks.
+Conducting a study with participants in an environment where Covid-19 has been eliminated during the study period is not likely to be helpful, as no one will get Covid-19 in either treatment condition.
+It is also important that the time over which symptoms appear is within the time frame of the study.
+While Covid-19 infections may show up as infections within days, things are much more difficult with diseases whose symptoms show up years after exposure to risk factors.

 But if masks affect not only the incidence of cases, but also their seriousness of cases that occur, then we likely need to track additional indicators, such as hospitalizations with Covid-19, serious health issues, and deaths.